determined-ai/determined/docs/reference/reference-deploy/config/master-config-reference.rst

          -  ``task_container_defaults`` (See :ref:`top-level setting
             <master-task-container-defaults>`)

+      -  ``default_aux_resource_pool``: The default resource pool to use for tasks that do not need dedicated compute resources, auxiliary, or systems tasks.
+Defaults to the Slurm/PBS default partition if no resource pool is specified.

+      -  ``default_compute_resource_pool``: The default resource pool to use for tasks that require compute resources, e.g. GPUs or dedicated CPUs.
+Defaults to the Slurm/PBS default partition if it has GPU resources and if no resource pool is specified.

 -  ``resource_pools``: A list of resource pools.
 A resource pool is a collection of identical computational resources.
 Users can specify which resource pool a job should be assigned to when the job is submitted.
 Refer to the documentation on :ref:`resource-pools` for more information.